-- A. Remote Proceedings.
-Court hearings may be conducted as remote proceedings as set forth in California Rules of Court, rule 3.672(i), except as follows: - 1.
-A request for a remote appearance by a witness may be made orally at the time the matter is set for a contested hearing ("trial") or at the pretrial status conference.
-During the period between the pretrial status conference and the trial, a request for a remote appearance by a witness may be made by email correspondence to the court and to the other parties or their counsel. - 2.
-A request to compel the physical presence of a witness or a party may be made orally at the time the matter is set for a contested hearing ("trial") or at the pretrial status conference.
-During the period between the pretrial status conference and the trial, a request to compel the physical presence of a witness may be made by email correspondence to the court and to the other parties or their counsel.
+A. Remote Proceedings.
+Court hearings may be conducted as remote proceedings as set forth in Code of Civil Procedure section 367.75, subdivision (h)(2)(B), and California Rules of Court, rule 3.672(i), except as follows:

+1. A request for a remote appearance by a witness may be made orally at the time the matter is set for a contested hearing ("trial") or at the pretrial status conference.
+During the period between the pretrial status conference and the trial, a request for a remote appearance by a witness may be made by email correspondence to the court and to the other parties or their counsel.

+2. A request to compel the physical presence of a witness or a party may be made orally at the time the matter is set for a contested hearing ("trial") or at the pretrial status conference.
+During the period between the pretrial status conference and the trial, a request to compel the physical presence of a witness may be made by email correspondence to the court and to the other parties or their coursel.